www.taligentx.com - Collections Saturday, November 22, 2008

 Is the rear cam tensioner seal easily changed.
 I have an oil leak here?

-Froggyboy - Dec 6, 2006 @ 10:28 am
+Froggyboy - Dec 6, 2006 @ 9:28 am

 • Thanks for the great writeup and instructions!
 Did my 02 gls 1.8t today and it was super easy.
 Got good results.
 TB had moderate build-up at 57k miles.
 Thanks again !

-Doug - dreyn1957 - Nov 29, 2006 @ 1:49 pm
+Doug - dreyn1957 - Nov 29, 2006 @ 12:49 pm

 • Thanks so much for a very clear write-up.
 I finally managed to do mine, and it was pretty easy thanks to the images.
 Also, I have a B5.5 and I did not have to go through the step of removing the rod, as it is not there.
 So for me it was even better.

 I did find a lot of carbon buildup on the body, so it was nice to clean it all up.
-Initial startup of the engine does show less fluctuation, but I need to take "The Professor" out for a drive.
+Initial startup of the engine does show less fluctuation, but I need to take \"The Professor\" out for a drive.

 A tip.
 You can use a cotton bud to get to the tough places.